akkartik/mu/mu.md

 Any statement above that takes a variable in memory can be replaced with a dereference (`*`) of an address variable (of type `(addr ...)`) in a register.
-(Types can have multiple words, and are wrapped in `()` when they do.)
-But you can't dereference variables in memory.
+You can't dereference variables in memory.
 You have to load them into a register first.

 Excluding dereferences, the above statements must operate on non-address values with primitive types: `int`, `boolean` or `byte`.
 (Booleans are really